Algebraic Structures and Stochastic Differential Equations driven by Levy processes: Convolution algebras and map-truncate-invert schemes

 We now introduce a class of numerical integration schemes we call map-truncate-invert schemes and show how they can be encoded algebraically.
 The algebraic structures arise naturally from the products of iterated integrals and the composition of operators appearing in the separated stochastic Taylor expansion.
 Consider the class of numerical integration schemes obtained from the stochastic Taylor expansion by simulating truncations of the expansion on each subinterval of a uniform discretization of a given time domain $[0,T]$. \begin{definition}[Grading function and truncations] A grading function $\mathrm{g}\colon\mathbb{A}^*\rightarrow\mathbb{N}$ assigns a positive integer to each non-empty word $w\in\mathbb{A}^*$ and zero to the empty word.
 A truncation is specified by a grading function and truncation value $n\in\mathbb{N}$.
 We write $\pi_{\g=n}$, $\pi_{\g\leq n}$ and $\pi_{\g\geq n}$ for the projections of $\mathbb{A}^*$ onto the following subsets: (i) $\pi_{\g=n}(\mathbb{A}^*)\coloneqq\{w\in\mathbb{A}^*\colon \mathrm{g}(w)=n\}$; (ii) $\pi_{\g\leq n}(\mathbb{A}^*)\coloneqq\{w\in\mathbb{A}^*\colon \mathrm{g}(w)\leq n\}$ and (iii) $\pi_{\g\geq n}(\mathbb{A}^*)\coloneqq\{w\in\mathbb{A}^*\colon \mathrm{g}(w)\geq n\}$. \end{definition} A numerical integration scheme based on the stochastic Taylor expansion is thus given by successive applications of the approximate flow

 across the computational subintervals.
 Now more generally, consider a larger class of numerical schemes that are constructed as follows.
 For a given invertible map $f\colon\mathrm{Diff}(\mathbb{R}^N)\rightarrow\mathrm{Diff}(\mathbb{R}^N$), we construct a series expansion for $f(\varphi_t)$ using the stochastic Taylor expansion for $\varphi_t$.
 We truncate the series and simulate the retained iterated It\^o integrals across each computational subinterval.
-An integration scheme is obtained by computing the inverse map $f^{-1}$ of the simulated truncations at each step; see Malham \& Wiese~\cite{MalWie} and Ebrahimi--Fard \textit{et al.\/ }~\cite{EfLMMkW}.
+An integration scheme is obtained by computing the inverse map $f^{-1}$ of the simulated truncations at each step; see Malham \& Wiese~\cite{MalWie} and Ebrahimi--Fard \textit{et al.\/} \cite{EfLMMkW}.
 We now develop an algebraic framework for studying such map-truncate-invert schemes.
-The starting point is the quasi-shuffle algebra of Hoffman~\cite{Hof}.
+The starting point is the quasi-shuffle algebra; see Hudson~\cite{Hudson_2} and Hoffman~\cite{Hof}.
 This gives an explicit description of the algebra of iterated integrals of the extended driving processes.
-Let $\mathbb{RA}$ denote the $\mathbb{R}$-linear span of $\mathbb{A}$. \begin{definition}[Quasi-shuffle product] For a given alphabet $\mathbb{A}$, suppose $[\,\cdot\,,\,\cdot\,]\colon\mathbb{RA} \otimes \mathbb{RA} \rightarrow \mathbb{RA}$ is a commutative, associative product on $\mathbb{RA}$.
+Let $\mathbb{RA}$ denote the $\mathbb{R}$-linear span of $\mathbb{A}$, and let $\mathbb{R}\langle \mathbb{A}\rangle$ denote the vector space of polynomials in the non-commuting variables in $\mathbb{A}$. \begin{definition}[Quasi-shuffle product] For a given alphabet $\mathbb{A}$, suppose $[\,\cdot\,,\,\cdot\,]\colon\mathbb{RA} \otimes \mathbb{RA} \rightarrow \mathbb{RA}$ is a commutative, associative product on $\mathbb{RA}$.
 The quasi-shuffle product on $\mathbb{R}\langle \mathbb{A}\rangle$, which is commutative, is generated inductively as follows: if $\mathbbold{1}$ is the empty word then $u*\mathbbold{1}=\mathbbold{1}*u=u$ and